 UBC proposes to advance cancer research as a priority research area with the recruitment of a President’s Excellence Chair in Precision Oncology.

-The Chair will focus on use of serial sampling to characterize evolution of cancers on treatment to identify and target emerging resistant driver pathways.
-There is a significant need for biomarkers to help segment cancers, better predict natural history and drug sensitivity, and to minimize futile therapy with expensive drugs that can have variable and modest response rates.
+The Chair will focus on the use of serial sampling to characterize the evolution of cancers upon treatment in order to identify and target emerging resistant driver pathways.
+There is a significant need for biomarkers to help segment cancers, improve the prediction of natural history and drug sensitivity, and to minimize futile therapy with expensive drugs that can have variable and modest response rates.